thomasstep/thomasstep.github.io/about.md

 ---
-layout: page
+layout: default
-title: About Me
+# title: About Me
-comments: true
+# comments: true
 ---

 Howdy.
 I am a computer engineering major and German minor studying at Texas A&M University.
 I like to travel, learn languages, and program.
 I spent a year living in Germany when I was a junior in high school where I became fluent in Germany and traveled all over Europe.
 One of my goals is to travel to every continent.
 I am also a software developer.
 I am planning on updating this site so that I can translate what I am learning into my own words.
 [Here is a tweet that I find interesting about this.](https://twitter.com/swyx/status/1009174159690264579)